 - not grant consent

-- reach a split decision
+- reach a split decision.

 For example, consent may be granted for the felling of a tree on the condition that a replacement is planted.
 The applicant retains a right of appeal against any part of an application that is refused or against any conditions attached to the decision.
 If any application is refused, the council may at the same time recommend alternative works to the tree(s).

-If the applicant wished to carry out these alternate works, a new application would be required.
+If the applicant wishs to carry out these alternate works, a new application would be required.
 All consents are valid for 2 years from the date of that consent, unless otherwise stated in the conditions.
-After the expiry of the time limit a further application for consent would have to be made.
+After the expiry of the time limit, a further application for consent would have to be made.
 We will usually try and reach a decision on an application within 8 weeks of receiving it.

 Who should carry out the works?

-If the approved works are not carried out in accordance with the conditions laid out in your approval, enforcement action can being taken which can lead to prosecution and heavy fines.
+If the approved works are not carried out in accordance with the conditions laid out in your approval, enforcement action can being taken, which can lead to prosecution and heavy fines.

 Therefore, it is highly recommended that the approved works should only be carried out by a professional and competent arboriculturist who undertakes to comply with the conditions of your consent and in accordance with industry best practice.